Estimating the Hausdorff measure by recurrence: Proofs

 The density of this new measure is related to the \emph{old} density:

 Using Proposition \ref{fingrandens} for a system $\left(B(x,r), \mathcal{F}|_{B(x,r)}, \nu, d|_{B(x,r)}, S\right)$ we get

 Denote by $n_k(y)$ the time of $k$-th return of $y$ to $B(x,r)$.
-Then $S^k(y) = T^{n_k(y)}(y)$ and also for $\mu$--a.e. $y$ because of the ergodic theorem.
-Note that the closest returns (to itself) of a point $y\in B(x,r)$ for the original system have to occur within the sequence $n_k(y)$.
+Then $S^k(y) = T^{n_k(y)}(y)$ and from ergodic theorem Note that the closest returns (to itself) of a point $y\in B(x,r)$ for the original system have to occur within the sequence $n_k(y)$.
 Thus, the limit in (\ref{finlimzsk}) transforms to

 It remains to compile (\ref{finwzornah}), (\ref{finlimzsk}) and (\ref{finlimzsk2}) obtaining